AptPdoLibrary/InsertDataWithAes/README.md

 Call function :

-example Givendata -
+Example :

-$GivenData = "Status::::Pending::,::Username::::$Username";
+Givendata - $GivenData = "Status::::Pending::,::Username::::$Username";
+DatabaseConnection - Provide PdoDatabase connection ($stmt or $dbconnection or any custom object)

+DbTableName - Provide table name (Student or Staff or Any other table name)

+EncodeAndEncryptPass - Provide any password witch is used to encryped data (This password also use to decryped tha data, and use string as password for highly secure encryption)

 $Response = InsertDataWithAes($GivenData,$DatabaseConnection,$DbTableName,$EncodeAndEncryptPass);